 Information about Graduate Independent Study (BIO 7000) and Graduate Independent Reading (BIO 7010) can be obtained from our graduate coordinator, Dr. Michael Peek.

 C. Kent Warner Scholarship

-The C. Kent Warner Scholarships (maximum of 5 recipients per year at $1,000 each) are presented to full-time Biology and Biotechnology undergraduate students each spring (the deadline is typically mid-March.
-A minimum GPA of 3.0 is required at time of application.
+The C. Kent Warner Scholarships (maximum of 5 recipients per year at $1,000 each) are presented to full-time Biology and Biotechnology undergraduate students each spring (the deadline is typically mid-March).
+A minimum GPA of 3.0 is required at the time of application.
 Awardees may re-apply during the next or following years if they meet eligibility requirements.
 The application (which requires an essay on a defined topic) will be available both online and in the office of department of Biology on February 1st of each year.

 Monroe Spivak Fellowship

 The Monroe Spivak Fellowship ($4,000) is awarded to a new or returning full-time graduate student who intends to pursue a career in Ecology.
 Applications must include undergraduate transcripts and a statement that addresses the student's career goals in Ecology.
 The Spivak Fellowship is awarded during fall semester.

 Several awards are presented to outstanding seniors each spring at the department’s end-of-the-year reception for Biology and Biotechnology students and their families.
 Selection is based on GPA, independent research, and/or extracurricular activities including service to the department.

 Membership in the nationally-recognized Biology Honorary Society, Beta Beta Beta, is based on academic excellence.
 Invitations to membership in our Chi Rho Chapter are extended to primarily juniors and seniors each year.
 The initiation ceremony is held during the department’s end-of-the-year reception for students and their families.
 Dr. Risley (RisleyL@wpunj.edu) is the BBB advisor.